 Echoing biologist Rachel Carson, who wrote that delight in the small and inconspicuous should be taught and shared, Feynman delighted in the contagion of wonder and thought it should be taught as a core aspect of knowledge.3

 As Feynman skips along, knowledge swinging at his sides like an overflowing bucket, there is something amiss.
 His writing is easy, descriptive but always encased in his personhood.
-What I mean by that is Feynman himself—his passions, habits, interests, insatiable wonder—is inseparable from the knowledge he departs.
+What I mean by that is Feynman himself—his passions, habits, interests, insatiable wonder—is inseparable from the knowledge he imparts.

 Throughout The Pleasure of Finding Things Out, I sense Feynman is someone I’d want to hear lecture but perhaps not have dinner with.
 He’d require too much oxygen.
 To call him emotionally shallow is pejorative and incorrect.
 Although, he does admit to a lifelong aversion of humanities, and the limits of his emotional intelligence do steer him into some complicated moments.